-30. Have a Pumpkin Carving Competition
+40. Have a Pumpkin Carving Competition

 Here are some ways to keep your carved pumpkin looking good.

-31. Make Your Own Halloween Costume
+41. Make Your Own Halloween Costume

-32. Watch an Animated Halloween-themed Movie
+42. Watch an Animated Halloween-themed Movie

 Have a spooky Halloween movie night at home.
 There are tons of animated family-friendly movies to consider, like It’s the Great Pumpkin, Charlie Brown, The Nightmare Before Christmas, Corpse Bride, Monster House, and Coraline, just to name a few.
-For more of our favorites, here’s a massive list of Halloween movies you can stream for free.

-33. Go Trick-or-Treating
+43. Go Trick-or-Treating

 Trick-or-treating always presents itself for a fun night out, especially if you have kids.
 It’s nice to see all the different creative costumes and receive free treats.
 What’s better than going around to your neighbors houses and asking for candy?
 Find a trick-or-treat event near you.

-34. Host or Attend a Local Trunk-or-Treat
+44. Host or Attend a Local Trunk-or-Treat

 Another way to make good use of your Halloween costumes is to attend a free trunk-or-treat event.
 Many churches and organizations host trunk-or-treats in a parking lot where each member opens their trunk and provides either some candy, a fun activity or game to play, or both.

-35. Window Shop at an Antique Fair
+45. Window Shop at an Antique Fair

 Slow fall mornings call for coffee and antique shopping.
 Visit a local antique fair and browse through the items to get inspiration and new decoration ideas.
 Or buy something cheap to feed your inner shopaholic.

-36. Host a Fall Soup Potluck
+46. Host a Fall Soup Potluck

 Do you have a favorite fall soup?
 Gather the ingredients in your home to make something tasty to share with your friends.
 Invite others over to share their favorite soup as well, whether it’s chili, broccoli and cheddar, or tomato and parmesan soup.
 Soup not your thing?
 We have some one pot recipes that are just as delicious.

-37. Savor Fall Flavors by Making Edible Play Dough
+47. Savor Fall Flavors by Making Edible Play Dough

-38. Square Dance in Your Backyard
+48. Square Dance in Your Backyard

 Swing your partner into fall with a square dancing party in your backyard.
 September is actually National Square Dancing Month, and it’s an easy group dance or dance routine.
 Or you can try line dancing if you have a smaller group.
 Check out YouTube for easy square dancing and line dancing routines.
 Then hook up your Bluetooth speaker and get moving.

-39. Cozy Up and Read a Book
+49. Cozy Up and Read a Book

 Nothing beats a warm cup of coffee or tea, a comfy throw blanket, and a good book.
 Grab a book from your collection to start this fall or rent one from the library.
 You can even have quiet reading time at your home for 30 minutes or so a few nights per week.

-40. Host a Board Game Night
+50. Host a Board Game Night

 Playing board games or card games during the week will build memories and help you bond with your loved ones this season.
 Take turns picking out a board game to play, and bake cookies or make popcorn to snack on during the game.

-41. Use Up Old Paints by Having an Abstract Art Night
+51. Creative Fall Activities: Use Up Old Paints by Having an Abstract Art Night

 Have old paint and brushes lying around?
 Use them up by doing an abstract art project.
 Abstract art paintings use shapes, colors, and textures to represent different things that may or may not be reality.
 In other words, you can paint whatever and however you want — and it’ll still turn out to be a nice piece of art.
 Painting this way can help relieve stress and may even become a new hobby to enjoy.